pragtical/colors/README.md

 ```lua
 core.reload_module("colors.github_dark")
 ```

+### Base16 Themes

+`@SmileYzn` has created a theme manager for base16 themes as a plugin.
+Please see [here](https://github.com/SmileYzn/base16), if you'd like to install a base16 theme.

 *Note: if you make a pull request, please update the manifest.json.
 The below table will be automatically updated as part of CI; please